kusumotoa/wiki-work/Advanced-Usage.md

 To enable this, at first you must specify `SDWebImageProgressiveLoad` in the options for view category method.
 This behavior can also be controlled by `shouldIncrementalLoad` property in `SDAnimatedImageView`.
 You can disable it and just showing the first poster image during progressive image loading.

+Note from 5.3.0, we do refactoring on this and provide a new component called `SDAnimatedImagePlayer`, see [below](#animated-player-530)

 #### Decoding

 To support animated image view rendering.
 All the image coder plugin should support to decode individual frame instead of just return a simple image using the `SDImageCoder` method `decodedImageWithData:options:`.
 So this is why we introduce a new protocol `SDAnimatedImageCoder`.